peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  other than true and false will be converted to null.
-(This doesn't include floating-point numbers.)</li><li>Infinity and not-a-number will be converted to null.</li></ul> <p><b>Warning:</b> In general, if this CBOR object contains integer map keys or uses other features not supported in JSON, and the application converts this CBOR object to JSON and back to CBOR, the application <i>should not</i> expect the new CBOR object to be exactly the same as the original.
+(This doesn't include floating-point numbers.)</li><li>Infinity and not-a-number will be converted to null.</li></ul> <p><b>Warning:</b> In general, if this CBOR object contains integer map keys or uses other features not available in JSON, and the application converts this CBOR object to JSON and back to CBOR, the application <i>should not</i> expect the new CBOR object to be exactly the same as the original.
 This is because the conversion in many cases may have